keithalewis/papers/capm/ep.md

 $$
 where $\beta = \operatorname{Cov}(R, R_1)/\operatorname{Var}(R_1)$.

-The primary contribution of this paper is observation that the CAPM formula holds for realized returns as random variables, not just their expectations.
+The primary contribution of this short note is observation that the CAPM formula holds for realized returns as random variables, not just their expectations.
 This follows directly from writing down a mathematical model for one period investments.